ddelong/ddelong.github.io/_posts/2005-12-31-happy-new-year-2.md

 categories:
   - Personal
 ---
-I haven&#8217;t thought of any resolutions, other than to stop being prematurely mysterious when hinting about announcements.
+I haven't thought of any resolutions, other than to stop being prematurely mysterious when hinting about announcements.

 What are yours?
 Have any suggestions for me? <!-- technorati tags start -->